dotnet/csharpstandard/standard/expressions.md

 The result of an expression is classified as one of the following:

 - A value.
 Every value has an associated type.
 - A variable.
-Every variable has an associated type, namely the declared type of the variable.
+Unless otherwise specified, a variable is explicitly typed and has an associated type, namely the declared type of the variable.
+An implicitly typed variable has no associated type.
 - A null literal.
 An expression with this classification can be implicitly converted to a reference type or nullable value type.
 - An anonymous function.
 An expression with this classification can be implicitly converted to a compatible delegate type or expression tree type.
 - A tuple.
 Every tuple has a fixed number of elements, each with an expression and an optional tuple element name.